Ruta 40! The Long Way Down

 SINGLE ROOM SURCHARGE

-The Ruta 40: Salta – Ushuaia Motorcycle Tour starts at the airport in Salta where you will be picked up and brought in the Hotel from where your motorbike tour starts next day.
+Our South America Motorcycle Adventure tour on Ruta 40 starts at the airport in Salta where you will be picked up and brought in the Hotel from where your adventure starts next day.

 We’ll leave Salta southwards through the fertile Lerma Valley, which narrows into the canyon of the Quebrada de Cafayate.
 This beautiful canyon is striking for its red sandstone formations, weathered by wind and water to bizarre shapes.
 Through the sandy planes of the Calchaqui Valley we’ll ride our motorcycles into the town of Cafayate, the wine capital of Salta.